 The feel-good factor was prevalent following Friday’s title-winning escapades at the Hawthorns, and Michy Batshuayi – the man who sealed Chelsea’s sixth league title – was at it again tonight, turning home Nathan Ake’s cut-back to give the Blues an seemingly unassailable lead.

 But Daryl Janmaat’s superb solo goal, and a Stefano Okaka volley made it 3-3 as Watford mounted a stirring cut-back.
 Yet the scene was set for Fabregas, who superbly side-footed a first-time finish beyond Heurelho Gomes.

 This result means the Blues have a chance of becoming the first team to win 30 games in a Premier League season.
-You should take advantage of the Blues’ good form and have your say on that match with our partner at Canadian Sports Betting.
-Should they beat Sunderland on Sunday, it would be a sign of Chelsea’s brilliance over the course of this season.

 After the joy of winning the league title on Friday, Chelsea players might have been forgiven for their second-half lapse.
 A decidedly second-choice starting eleven participated in a game that had the feel of a pre-season friendly, played out in front of a raucous Stamford Bridge crowd.

 A carnival atmosphere – and a Watford guard of honour – awaited the champions, led out by skipper Terry.

 Fittingly, it was the Blues skipper who opened the scoring, reacting first to volley home following an Eden Hazard corner.
 Yet, within 35 seconds of the restart, Watford had drawn level again.
 Capoue raced in to capitalise on hesitancy at the back to nod past Asmir Begovic after Terry made a mess of a defensive header.